 1. Increases Strength, endurance and balance

-The most obvious benefit of climbing is the total body workout which helps to strengthen the arms, legs and core.
+The most obvious benefit of climbing is the total body workout which helps to strengthen the grip, arms, legs and core.
 Through the progression of each climb, the climber’s endurance gradually builds up.
 Balance plays an important part as well.
 To maintain a stable position on the wall, climbers must constantly find equilibrium as climbing requires many complex movements and body tension.

 2. Developing Motor Skills